linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 In addition to Geithner's Financial Stability Plan, the Obama administration announced a series of other fiscal policies aimed at jumpstarting the economy and getting credit flowing again.
 We won't go into depth on all of them here, but will give some details about the two most meaningful announcements:

 - On February 17, President Obama signed into law the American Recovery and Reinvestment Act.
-The stimulus totaled  $787 billion, with$ 288 billion specifically set aside for tax reductions, $144 billion for state and local governments, $105 billion for infrastructure, and the rest for federal spending programs.
+The stimulus totaled  \$787 billion, with\$ 288 billion specifically set aside for tax reductions, \$144 billion for state and local governments, \$105 billion for infrastructure, and the rest for federal spending programs.
 Notably, the tax reduction was funneled to taxpayers within days—a virtually instantaneous stimulus.
 The infrastructure spending, on the other hand, would take years to ramp up as projects needed to be scoped and planned for, so it mattered less in the short term.

-On February 18, the administration announced a plan worth up to $275 billion to address the housing crisis.
-With the goal of helping "as many as nine million American homeowners refinance their mortgages or avert foreclosure," the Homeowner Affordability and Stability Plan offered $75 billion in direct spending to keep at-risk homeowners in their homes.
+On February 18, the administration announced a plan worth up to \$275 billion to address the housing crisis.
+With the goal of helping "as many as nine million American homeowners refinance their mortgages or avert foreclosure," the Homeowner Affordability and Stability Plan offered \$75 billion in direct spending to keep at-risk homeowners in their homes.
 It also provided incentives to lenders to alter the terms of their loans to troubled borrowers to make them more affordable.
 And it gave Fannie Mae and Freddie Mac an additional 200 billion in financing.

 Over the course of February, US policy makers also announced or expanded other policies—including the Term Asset-Backed Securities Loan Facility (TALF).
 TALF was a Fed policy which helped stimulate various types of consumer loans by lending up to 1 trillion on a non-recourse basis to holders of AAA asset-backed securities.
 It was set to begin on March 5 as an extension of a number of liquidity programs set to expire at the end of April.
 Despite all this stimulation, markets continued to fall, as shown in the chart below.

 ![](https://cdn-mineru.openxlab.org.cn/result/2025-12-06/9328bd35-1a8f-4849-b68e-a73f4551b5ba/cd98ac8259f85bd5e3d5b4bed2760b74693c744ff1429a59fd55ec9dbd7c7700.jpg)

 Reports of ongoing weakness in the financial sector and economy continued to pile up.
-On Sunday March 1, news broke that AIG planned to report a  $62 billion 4th quarter loss (the largest quarterly loss in US corporate history), and that the Treasury and Fed had agreed to provide AIG with an additional$ 30 billion in capital and loosen the terms of its earlier loan to the insurer.
+On Sunday March 1, news broke that AIG planned to report a  \$62 billion 4th quarter loss (the largest quarterly loss in US corporate history), and that the Treasury and Fed had agreed to provide AIG with an additional\$ 30 billion in capital and loosen the terms of its earlier loan to the insurer.
 Markets plunged on Monday as fear of knock-on effects were triggered and the first economic stat releases from February showed the economy contracting at an accelerating rate.
 Monthly auto sales fell 5.8 percent to the weakest level since the early 1980s and the economy shed 651,000 jobs.

 The next week opened with more of the same.
 On Monday, March 9, the World Bank came out with a very pessimistic report and Warren Buffett said that the economy had "fallen off a cliff."
 The stock market fell by 1 percent.
 Investor sentiment was extremely bearish and selling was exhausted.
 That was the day the bottom in the US stock market and the top in the dollar were made, though it was impossible to know that at the time.